SC Republicans dismiss CBO’s report on the GOP health plan

 “The report clearly predicts that by expanding choices our legislation will lower premiums and improve access to care for families in South Carolina and across the country,” said Wilson in a statement Monday.
 “The report also outlines how our plan will reduce the deficit through common-sense regulatory reform.”

 Reps.
 Jeff Duncan and Trey Gowdy took a more analytical approach to the report.
-In several tweets Tuesday morning Duncan explained explaining some of its contents to his followers and said he was dissecting the report.
+In several tweets Tuesday morning, Duncan explained some of its contents to his followers and said he was dissecting it.

 “Lots of quotes and nuggets in the CBO score that all sides of the debate can use,” Duncan wrote.
 “Biggest debate over CBO score won’t be cost, but rather total number estimated to be insured.”

-After reading the report, Gowdy said an ultimate decision should be made once all accurate facts and reports are gathered.
+After reading the report, Gowdy said an ultimate decision should be made once all accurate facts and reports had been gathered.

 “The CBO score – along with other information which may corroborate or contradict the conclusions reached by the CBO – is part of the information gathering process,” Gowdy said in an email statement.
 “President Trump, Speaker Ryan, Secretary Price and OMB Director Mulvaney say the current House bill is but step one in what will be at least a three step process.
 Gathering the most amount of information and listening to constituent perspectives seems the prudent thing to do.”

 Reps.
-Jim Clyburn and Mark Sanford did not return calls for comment.
+Jim Clyburn and Mark Sanford did not return calls seeking comment.

 Donovan Harrell: 202-383-6044, @dono_harrell